Andi Dorfman Announces New Book But Is She Just Trying To Prolong ‘Bachelorette’ Fame?

-According to a new tweet, Andi Dorfman is now revealing what her new book will look like.
+According to a new tweet, Andi Dorfman reveals what her new book will look like.
 Single State of Mind appears to be a book about Andi’s single life in New York City.
 On Amazon, the book is described as a story that is similar to Sex and the City.
 It’s uncertain what she has to share now as she hasn’t been in the spotlight lately, but she reveals that there will be plenty of Bachelor secrets and stories.

 Welp, no turning back now. #singlestateofmind is available to pre order now, sorry in advance, Dad. ???? pic.twitter.com/FUOc9q5ipY